Spectrum of non-Hermitian deep-Hebbian neural networks: Model

 The function of the network is to store and retrieve $P$ $N$-dimensional patterns $\{\bs{\xi}^1,\ldots,\bs{\xi}^P\}$.
 When the network is stimulated by a state correlated with one of the stored patterns, the hint will trigger the retrieval, which is marked by a significant overlap between neuron activations and stored patterns.
 The overlap between the $\mu$-th pattern and the neuron activity at time $t$ is defined as

 The retrieval behavior differs in different parameter regimes.
+In this paper, the memory overlap is averaged over thirty realizations of the pattern distribution (unless stated otherwise).
 The behavior falls within two types---static and dynamical recall.
-In a static recall, the network activity gets stuck in a stable fixed point correlated with some pattern, and thus $m_{\mu}(t)$ becomes stationary over time.
+In a static recall, the network activity gets stuck in a stable fixed point correlated with some pattern (but not others), and thus $m_{\mu}(t)$ becomes stationary over time.
 But in a dynamical recall, the activity leads to sequential memories of stored patterns (Fig.~\ref{recall}).
-In this paper, the memory overlap is averaged over thirty realizations of the pattern distribution.
-We next analyze the relationship between the recall dynamics and intrinsic property of the network structure.
+We remark that due to the nature of our model (see also previous works in the equilibrium counterpart~\cite{Huang-2021a} or the out-of-equilibrium case~\cite{Brunel-2020}), the peak overlap magnitude can not achieve one (but a non-zero value), which we call sequence memory (see also the theoretical work~\cite{ACC-1998} which used the condition of vanishing overlap to determine the storage capacity in a simpler scenario).
+In Fig.~\ref{recall}, we also observe that the key model parameter $d$ tunes the sequence-replay period, which is very interesting for future neurophysiology experiment tests.
+We also study how robust the recall behavior is when the network state initialization varies, which is shown in Fig.~\ref{basin}.
+We conclude that as long as the memory load is small, the recall behavior is quite robust from different noisy initializations, and the large deep-Hebbian strength is able to maintain a relatively high magnitude of peak overlap (see also Fig.~\ref{fig:retrieval} for detailed analysis).
+We will analyze the relationship between network structure and function in the remaining sections.